-Lake Atitlán Volcanoes: Tolimán, San Pedro, and Atitlán
+Lake Atitlán Volcanoes: A Climbing Guide to Tolimán, Atitlán, and San Pedro

 Three volcanoes frame Lake Atitlán with a unique majesty in the world: Volcán Atitlán (3,537 m), Volcán Tolimán (3,158 m) and Volcán San Pedro (3,020 m).
 They are mountaineering and hiking destinations for those seeking spectacular views and adventure in the Guatemalan highlands.